qaisersofficial/Javascript-Practice-Questions/Question Number 7/README.md

 12345<br>
 ## **How it works:**

 The program uses two nested `for` loops to generate the pattern.
 The outer loop iterates 5 times, generating each row of the pattern.
-The inner loop generates each asterisk (`1 to 5 `) in the current row.
+The inner loop generates each number (`1 to 5 `) in the current row.
 The resulting pattern is printed to the console.

 ## **Run it:**